Here are the Budget Friendly Tiny House Ideas we used to remodel our beach cottage to create storage and make the one-bedroom cottage feel large.

 Neutral Colors for a Tiny House

-When creating more space within a tiny house, using neutral colors are a key factor.
+When creating more space within a tiny house, neutral colors are essential.
 All the rooms are painted in shades of white by Benjamin Moore.

 In addition, to allow each room to flow into the next, the new flooring is consistent through out.